Shared Decision Making Plan 2022-2023

 4.)
 Highlights/accomplishments will appear on the website to also keep parents up-to-date.

-The SDM team has had a tremendous amount of success in improving the climate and culture of Dodge Elementary School.
-The Dodge Dash and Dining with the Dodgers event was well attended by Dodge families and staff (over 800 attendees, as a way to celebrate the beginning of the school year, and all our hard work thus far.
-However, this year since, our communication with parents is via electronic devices, we have created a weekly newsletter focusing on the culture and climate of the inner workings at Dodge.
-This positive and upbeat climate and culture has directly impacted student achievement through the following items:
+SuccessesSuccesses The SDM team has had a tremendous amount of success in improving the climate and culture of Dodge Elementary School.
+The Dodge Dash and Dining with the Dodgers event was well attended by Dodge families and staff (close to 750 attendees, as a way to celebrate the beginning of the school year, and all our hard work thus far.
+Additionally with over 2000 people attending the Country Fair, was another success and very well received.

 To meet and update our Specific, Measurable, Attainable, Relevant and Timely goals as they are assessed and met.
 More importantly, our team is always looking to learn and grow.